 If you’re getting further into artificial intelligence, such as natural language generation or automated optimization driven by machine learning, then you also will need to engineer rules and logic about your content voice, style, compliance requirements (in regulated industries), and more.
 You need those rules to teach your artificial intelligence, or else you risk experiencing a disaster like Microsoft’s bot Tay, which quickly learned how to be a racist Twitter troll.

 Coding your content is not a light effort.
-IDC predicts that by 2019 businesses will have spent $2 trillion on digital transformation, and a third of that spend will focus on information (or content) transformation.
+IDC predicts that by 2027 spend on digital transformation will reach $4 trillion, and much of that work involves information (or content) transformation.
 Would it make sense to invest in this effort for content that is not updated or performing well?
 That brings us to item 3 …

 3. Delete Outdated and Underperforming Content — Seriously!

-Just as you might tire of incentivizing your children (or your roommate or spouse) to clean up their stuff, I’m weary of repeating this mantra.
-I didn’t start working in the digital industry to tell organizations 20 years later to tidy up after themselves.
+Just as you might tire of incentivizing your children (or your roommate or spouse) to clean up their stuff, I sometimes tire of pointing this out.
 But this best practice is more important than ever.
-And too many companies and organizations are still not following it.
+And too many companies and organizations are still not following it, even as they experiment with generative AI at scale.
 So, it bears repeating.
 Get rid of outdated and underperforming content.
 Doing so is now critical to making the rest of your organization’s content findable.
 Let me explain.

 If your company continues to clog its digital presence with content that no longer works, your company